lgmorand/aks-workshop/_entries/02-04 challenge4.md

 parent-id: upandrunning
 ---

-Azure has a managed Kubernetes service, AKS (Azure Kubernetes Service), you will use this to easily deploy and standup a Kubernetes cluster.
+Azure has a managed Kubernetes service, AKS (Azure Kubernetes Service), you will use this to easily deploy a Kubernetes cluster.

 ### Tasks